 Jesus was what a man was supposed to be.
 And he was in the same situation as you and I. He took no special privilege as the Son of God.
 He embraced his humanity and began reaching out to all people.
 And now he is calling you to himself.
 Why?
 So he can make you into the best you possible.

-How can some people do so much good in this world?
-Let us talk about doing good.
+Let’s talk about doing good.
+Can we?
 It was written that Jesus went about doing good.
 This tells us a lot.
 He made it very clear that everything he did was the will of God.
 This idea of the will of God may surprise you.
 Isn’t everything the will of God?

 This seems to confuse some people.
 Why does God allow evil to be done?
 He could stop it.
 He certainly has the power to do so.
 It says that in the future he will stop all evil actions from being done by any creature to any other creature.
 The lion will lie down with the lamb and not in its stomach.
 Satan will be bound and held from any activity.